Radiotherapy and Oncology

 - GCSE: For all applicants, a minimum of five subjects at grade C/4 or above to include English Language, Mathematics and Double Science (or two separate sciences), or equivalent.
 Please note the University does not accept Level 2 Key Skills, Functional Skills or Certificates in Adult Numeracy and Literacy as suitable alternatives to GCSEs.

 - English Language Requirement:

-- A-level subjects: Grade C or above in a Science subject.
-Points from A-Level General Studies and AS-Level subjects (not taken onto full A-Level) can be included towards overall tariff.
-You must have a minimum of two A-Levels.
+- A-level subjects: Grade C or above in a science subject.
+You can include points from A-Level General Studies and AS-Level subjects (not taken onto full A-Level) towards overall tariff.
+You must have at least two A-Levels.